chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/README.md

 - VDD=1.8V

 # Circuit Diagram
-The circuit of an OPAMP includes a Differential Stage which contains a differential pair and a current mirror.
+The circuit of an OPAMP includes a Differential Stage which contains a differential pair and current mirror.
 It includes a Amplification stage to increase the gain.

 ![image](https://github.com/chennakeshavadasa/Miller-Compensated-Two-stage-OPAMP-using-SKY130PDK/assets/123294639/9c016285-e9c8-4366-aa3d-c95bb129947a)